tom-draper/api-analytics/README.md

 1. Through visualizations and statistics on our dashboard
 2. Accessed directly via our data API

 You can use the same API key across multiple APIs, but all your data will appear in the same dashboard.
-We recommend generating a new API key for each additional API you want analytics for.
+We recommend generating a new API key for each additional API server you want analytics for.

 #### Dashboard